mickey7799/exportGrowthPredicter/README.md

 # exportGrowthPredicter

+Using economic variables such as:
+- GDP
+- Import growth
+- Population
+- inflation
+- FDI
-Using economic variables such as GDP, import growth, population, inflation, FDI, and so on to predict the future export growth rate of Taiwan to different markets using models such as Regression, SVR, Random Forests, AdaBoost, and Gradient Boosting
+and so on to predict the future export growth rate of Taiwan to different markets

+The models used are:
+- Regression
+- SVR
+- Random Forests
+- AdaBoost
+- Gradient Boosting